-He was born in London, England, in 1933. lives in Hinxworth, Hertfordshire.
+John W. Mills was born in London, England, in 1933. lives in Hinxworth, Hertfordshire.
 John studied at Hammersmith School of Art 1947-1954 and the Royal College of Art 1956-1960.
 He was a resident at the Digswell Art Trust 1962-1966.
 He was made a Fellow of the Royal British Society of Sculptors in 1982.
 He was awarded the Otto Beit medal in 1983 for the sculpture ‘Curved neck Grace.’
 He was elected the president of the Society in 1986 and 1997.
 In 1993 made the Fellow of the Royal Society of Arts.
 His works featured in several exhibitions around the World at key galleries and museum including the Schaefer Gallery, New York; Piccadilly Gallery, London.